 In contact entities [RFC7483], phone numbers MUST be inserted as tel properties with a voice type parameter, as specified in RFC6350, the vCard Format Specification and its corresponding JSON mapping RFC7095.

-In contact entities, fax numbers are Optional RDDS fields, and MUST be inserted as tel properties with a fax type parameter, as specified in RFC6350, the vCard Format Specification and its corresponding JSON mapping RFC7095.
+In contact entities, fax numbers are Optional RDDS fields, if used, MUST be inserted as tel properties with a fax type parameter, as specified in RFC6350, the vCard Format Specification and its corresponding JSON mapping RFC7095.

 RDAP Help queries [RFC7482] MUST be answered and include a links member with a URL to a document that provides usage information, policy and other explanatory material.